2014 Haragan Lecture

 During his tenure as Executive Vice President and Provost, Dr. Haragan established the Office of International Affairs and the Office of Institutional Research.
 He was also responsible for reviving the University Honors Program and establishing the Center for Teaching, Learning and Technology and the University Writing Center.
 His many accomplishments as President included the elevation of the Honors Program to an Honors College and the establishment of the Texas Tech study abroad center in Seville, Spain.
 The impressive academic improvements made at Texas Tech under his leadership have us well on the way towards attaining our goal of being the undergraduate institution of choice in Texas.

 As President, Dr. Haragan committed significant university funds to the university’s 1998 proposal to the Howard Hughes Medical Institute.
 This tangible sign of the university’s commitment was an important factor in Texas Tech receiving the second largest grant from the Institute in that competition.
-The TTU/HHMI Program’s total funding since 1992 to Texas Tech of $7.8 million, together with the university resources dedicated to the program by Dr. Haragan and subsequent TTU Presidents, have had a significant impact upon undergraduate education in the sciences and precollege science education in the local and regional schools.
-To further those efforts, in 2003 Haragan and the TTU/HHMI Program Director, Dr. Larry Blanton, were instrumental in creating the Center for the Integration of Science Education & Research (CISER) which is funded in part by the TTU/HHMI Program.
+The CISER Program (1992-2014)’s total funding since 1992 to Texas Tech of $7.8 million, together with the university resources dedicated to the program by Dr. Haragan and subsequent TTU Presidents, have had a significant impact upon undergraduate education in the sciences and precollege science education in the local and regional schools.
+To further those efforts, in 2003 Haragan and the CISER Program (1992-2014) Director, Dr. Larry Blanton, were instrumental in creating the Center for the Integration of Science Education & Research (CISER) which is funded in part by the CISER Program (1992-2014).